New York, Florida tell hospitals to speed COVID-19 vaccinations or lose supply

 “We should be hopeful about that while acknowledging we have got to do better and we are going to keep doing better,” Adams said.
 “And I promise you, you will see in these next two weeks numbers increase substantially.”

 The United States had reported a total of 20.5 million COVID-19 cases and 351,480 deaths as of midnight on Sunday.
-On a seven-day rolling average, it is reporting 210,190 cases and 2,636 coronavirus deaths per day.
+On a seven-day rolling average, it is reporting 2,636 coronavirus deaths per day.

 In Florida, where officials have put senior citizens ahead of many essential workers for getting the vaccine, Governor Ron DeSantis announced a policy under which the state would allocate doses to hospitals that dispense them most quickly,